SRodi/JenkinsInstance/add-jenkins-agent/README.md

 # Goal: programmatically add and configure an agent-node to Jenkins master instance

 # to run script
-bash add-node.sh
+sudo bash add-node.sh {{ master-node IP }}

 # requirements:

-	- jenkins instance must have credentials (i've hardcoded "MasterNode" in groovy/addNode.groovy)

-	- master-node IP must be added to line 33 of add-node.sh

-	- playbook/inventory/hosts file needs to be updated with master-node IP
+	1. jenkins instance must have global-scope, "SSH Username with private key" credentials with ID:"MasterNode" and private key entered directly. (upddate groovy/addNode.groovy if another ID is used).

+	2. it is necessary to SSH from master-node machine to agent-node machine to add master to the list of known_hosts

-	- ssh password for jenkins user in remote machine is required to copy script, restart jenkins service and delete script
+	2. ssh password for Jenkins user in remote agent-machine is required to copy script, restart jenkins service and delete .groovy script on remote master (default: "jenkins")

-# known issues:

-authentication could fail (jenkins master-node logs). workaround:
-	- ssh from master-node to each agent-node